Mexico–United States border: Transborder students

 In Brownsville, a city on the southern border of Texas, a court ruled that school districts cannot deny students education if they have the proper paperwork.
 Many transborder students who live in these districts with these requirements will use extended family members' addresses to prove their residency.
 Questions about the legitimacy of student residency have risen since the Trump administration took office in 2017, making it riskier to cross the border for education.

-These transborder students also raise questions about the acquisition of healthcare, as most Mexican students who attend university in the United States who also have family across the border are known to use the Mexican healthcare system instead of U.S. or university sources.
+These transborder students also raise questions about the acquisition of healthcare, as most Mexican students who attend university in the U.S., who also have family across the border, are known to use the Mexican healthcare system instead of U.S. or university sources.
 The opposite case was also studied, seeking to find if U.S. students and citizens outsource their medical care from Mexican hospitals; however it was concluded that the use of, "cross-border healthcare diminishes significantly with English language acquisition."

-Also researched is the impact of changing education for those children who attended school in the United States prior to deportation, and are now readjusting to a new education system within Mexico.
-In one study, when repatriated children were asked about how their world perspectives were changed once they returned to Mexico, they spoke to three main areas, "shifting identities, learning and losing named language, and schooling across borders."
+Also researched is the impact of changing education for those children who attended school in the U.S. before deportation, and are now readjusting to a new education system within Mexico.
+In one study, when repatriated children were asked about how their world perspectives were changed once they returned to Mexico, they spoke to three main areas: "shifting identities, learning and losing named language, and schooling across borders."
 The most frequent point mentioned in terms of changing schooling is the difficulty to adapt to a system in which they are unfamiliar, in a named language they might have lost, and where there is minimal continuity in the methodology of teaching.
 It is suggested in this study that while the U.S. has a long history of teaching immigrant students, along with tried and tested assimilation programming to support foreign children in U.S. border schools, Mexican systems do not, making the change nearly impossible for newly deported students to learn.
-While the Mexican Secretariat of the Public has vowed to change the legislation surrounding this issue, bilingual education is still only awarded to expensive private schools.
+While the Mexican Secretariat of Public Education has vowed to change the legislation surrounding this issue, bilingual education is still only awarded to expensive private schools.